jwsvengit7/jwsvengit7/README.md

 ### Hi there! 👋

-I'm Jackson, a Senior Software Engineer and passionate developer with a focus on cloud technologies.
+I'm Jackson, a Senior Software Engineer and passionate developer with a focus on cloud technologies and Software Engineer.

 - 🔭 I’m currently working on a cutting-edge Flutter Mobile app, leveraging the power of cloud computing.
 - 💬 Ask me about cloud architecture, serverless computing, microservices, and anything related to web development!